Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2021/Day-1/03-normalization.md

 	title="" width="80%" height="80%" />
 </p>

 DUSP1 expression is clearly variable across the samples, suggesting differential expression across sample groups may exist (treated vs untreated).
-This can be tested statistically in a formal differential expression analysis (next workshop!).
+This can be tested statistically in a formal differential expression analysis (more about this later).

 ### Reads/fragments per kilobase of exon per million mapped reads (RPKM/FPKM)